Kitchen Appliance Trends

-Decorative hardware, mostly on ranges, can add a punch of metallic flair (brass, chrome, even copper) or color to your kitchen.
+Decorative hardware, mostly on ranges, can add a punch of metallic flair or color to your kitchen.
 Plus, it’s usually a cheap way to make a model look customized.

 Expect most new appliances (except maybe icemakers) to be far quieter than their elderly relatives.
 Dishwashers, in particular, seem to have taken a vow of near-silence.
-Most new ones operate at 60 decibels or less—about the amount of sound of some gentle surf at the beach.
-If you’re a real noise-o-phobe, go for one that’s 50 decibels or less.
+But if you’re a real noise-o-phobe, go for one that’s 50 decibels or less.

-Most dishwashers now hold three adjustable racks, making it easier to squeeze in anything from a giant lobster pot to a tiny shot glass.
+Most dishwashers now hold three adjustable racks, making it easier to squeeze in anything from large pots to a shot glass.